SYED-M-HUSSAIN/MLOps/evaluation_criteria/code_quality.md

-# Code Quality Evaluation Criteria
+## Code Quality

-- Is the code modular and well-structured?
+Assess the structure, consistency, and maintainability of the code.

+### Consider:
+- Naming conventions
-- Are functions and classes named appropriately?
+- Modularity and reuse of code
-- Is there unnecessary repetition or redundancy?
-- Are error-handling practices implemented correctly?

-Give me the check list if each criteria passses or fails
+- Separation of concerns
+- Use of meaningful constants instead of magic numbers
+- Adherence to Pythonic idioms